inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 DOCUMENTATION COMPLIANCE FLOORPLAN

 1. if none of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
-Bed to be no fill red hash outline.
+Bed to be red filled.
 2. if one or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
-Bed to be no fill amber hashed outline
+Bed to be amber filled.
 3. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
-Bed to be no fill green hashed outline.
+Bed to be green filled.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)